Dane Boedigheimer: Annoying Orange

 Before Annoying Orange, Boedigheimer had done many talking food videos for her own channel and other sites including JibJab (2005–2008).
 She said in an interview that the idea for Annoying Orange was a culmination of the talking food videos, puns and special effects that she had come up with and done before.

 The original video was planned to be titled The Annoying Apple, but when Boedigheimer started animating the video, she figured it would be easier to put features on an orange than an apple and make it more visible.
 Annoying Orange was initially never intended to be a series.
-However, as the video became popular, many viewers requested more videos, and after the 4th episode, Boedigheimer decided to make it a full-time series.
+However, as the video became popular, Many viewers requested more videos, and after the 4th episode, Boedigheimer decided to make it a full-time series.
 Following the success of the series, a channel dedicated to Annoying Orange was created under the name "realannoyingorange" on January 31, 2010.

 The success of the series would also receive the attention of Fargo advertising agency H2M, who, in 2006, created its own "Talking Orange", which is the spokesman for an ad campaign for the North Dakota Department of Transportation.
 Both of the two characters were two anthropomorphic oranges with ties to the Fargo-Moorhead area.
 Despite only slightly resembling the "Talking Orange", Annoying Orange was looked into by H2M's attorneys due to intellectual property issues.
-Boedigheimer stated that she had not seen the "Talking Orange" videos prior to the disagreement, also believing that the characters were not very similar.
+Boedigheimer stated that she had not seen the "Talking Orange" videos prior to the disagreement, also believing that the characters were not similar in any other aspect.

 New episodes of Annoying Orange were initially released on a weekly, currently bi-weekly basis, with a few exceptions.
 The episodes are released every Friday on realannoyingorange's YouTube channel, now the official Annoying Orange channel.

-Other works

-Besides Annoying Orange, Boedigheimer, along with friends, created other shows.
-One of the shows created on her channel was called Thunder McWylde.
-It is a cartoon series that premiered on October 10, 2013, and it revolves around Thunder McWylde, a retired street fighter who is trying to live a normal life, but who is too strong for his own good.

-Along with Bob Jennings, Boedigheimer created another cartoon series on Annoying Orange YouTube channel called The Misfortune of Being Ned.
-Premiering on October 9, 2013, and ending on April 23, 2014, the show's plot revolves around Ned (voiced by Steve Zaragoza), a cheerful elementary school kid who encounters a lot of bad situations.

-Boedigheimer has done two animated videos for Rebecca Parham, who animated the videos and runs the YouTube channel Let Me Explain Studios.
-The first one was for her song "Stuck in an Emo Band", and the second one was for a story called "Stuck in a Bank".